X-Vector/X-RSA/README.md

 # X-RSA

 **What's X-RSA ?**
-- X-RSA contains a many of attack types such as Hasted, Common Modulus, Chinese Remainder Theorem, Wiener ... etc , and it's still under development and adding other Attack.
+- it's a Tool Which contains a many of attack types in RSA such as Hasted, Common Modulus, Chinese Remainder Theorem, Wiener ... etc , and it's still under development and adding other Attacks.

 **What's New in X-RSA ?**
-- Added [New Attacks , Factorization Method ] To X-RSA V0.3  And Fixing Many Error in V0.2
+- Added [ New Attacks , Factorization Methods ] To X-RSA V0.3  And Fixing Many Error in V0.2

 **Why X-RSA ?**
 - X-RSA help you in [CTF, Hacking , Penetration Testing , Decryption]